Battle of Nasiriyah: Ambush Alley

 The bloodiest day of the operations for the Marines was 23 March, when 18 men of Charlie Company, 1st Battalion, 2nd Marines, were killed and eight Amphibious Assault Vehicles were disabled in heavy fighting with Iraqi forces around the Saddam Canal.
 The Marines were engaged by RPGs, mortar, and artillery fire, as well as four Iraqi tanks hidden behind a building.

-A friendly-fire incident occurred when two A-10s from the Pennsylvania Air National Guard strafed the amphibious assault vehicles of Charlie Company by mistake, killing at least one Marine, and possibly as many as 17 Marines, over the course of multiple passes.
+A friendly-fire incident occurred when two A-10s from the Pennsylvania Air National Guard strafed the Amphibious Assault Vehicles of Charlie Company by mistake, killing at least one Marine, and possibly as many as 17 Marines, over the course of multiple passes.

 The A-10 strike was cleared by the battalion's forward air controller, who was with Bravo Company, bogged down on the eastern outskirts of the city.
 He did not have contact with Charlie Company and was unaware that Marines were so far north.
 An investigation into the friendly-fire episode confirmed that friendly-fire was to blame, but "like most friendly-fire investigations, it was done... with no enthusiasm for determining what really happened, or who should be held accountable."
 Videotapes from the A-10 planes went missing.
 Despite the clear findings, the U.S. Central Command issued a press release which both minimized certainty and the role of friendly-fire.

 Two other Marines, from the 6th Engineer Support Battalion, Corporal Evans James and Sgt.
 Bradley S. Korthaus drowned while trying to cross the Saddam Canal under fire the following day.
 Sgt.
 Michael E. Bitz, from the Marine Air Control Group 28, died from hostile fire while tending to wounded Marines.

 RCT-1 pushes through Ambush Alley

 The advance of Regimental Combat Team 1 (RCT-1) through Nasiriyah was delayed by fighting there.
-On the evening of 24 March, LAVs of the 2nd Light Armored Reconnaissance Battalion (2nd LAR, commanded by Lt.
+On the evening of 24 March, LAV-25s of the 2nd Light Armored Reconnaissance Battalion (2nd LAR, commanded by Lt.
 Col. Eddie Ray) pushed north of the Saddam Canal, leading RCT-1 through Ambush Alley.

 Meanwhile, the 3rd Battalion, 1st Marines (the "Thundering Third", commanded by Lt.
 Col. Lewis Craparotta) held open Ambush Alley as the rest of RCT-1 passed through Nasiriyah on the night of 24–25 March.

 Partly as a result of RCT-1's delay, Colonel Joe Dowdy was later relieved of command of RCT-1.